rahulrocksn/Carousell-new-listing-automation-web-scrapping-/README.md

 4. Then you can stop the cli processes and wait for the messages to appear on your telegram (also for now the telgram chat is hardcoded so please change that too)

+Also for now the cron mentioned above is for macos/linux.
+For windows, please search and make your own